jimratliff/GenoMac-user/resources/docs_to_display_to_user/Sync_com_how_to_configure.md

 # How to configure the Sync.com desktop app

 > [!NOTE]
+> Don’t want to deal with this right this sec?
+Return to the terminal and enter 'punt'.
+> This task will be re-presented to you next time you run the Hypervisor.

+> [!NOTE]
 > This assumes the Sync app is version-2.x, which allows arbritrary sync-folder location (as opposed to version-5.x beta, which is compliant with Apple’s File Provider API).

 ## Launch Sync.com